-Table 25.
+Table 24.
 Monitor specific parameters for the FtpMonitor.

-Param eter Description Requi red Default value retry Number of attempts to get a valid FTP response/response-text option al 0 port A list of TCP ports to which connection shall be tried. option al 20,21 passwor d This parameter is meant to be used together with the user parameter to perform basic authentication.
+Param eter Description Requi red Default value retry Number of attempts to get a valid FTP response/response-text option al 0 timeout Timeout in milliseconds for TCP connection establishment. option al 3000 port A list of TCP ports to which connection shall be tried. option al 20,21 passwor d This parameter is meant to be used together with the user parameter to perform basic authentication.
 This parameter specify to password to be used.
 The user and password parameters are ignored when the basic-authentication parameter is defined. option al empty string userid This parameter is meant to be used together with the password parameter to perform basic authentication.
 This parameter specify to user ID to be used.
-The userid and password parameters are ignored when the basic-authentication parameter is defined. option al
+The userid and password parameters are ignored when the basic-authentication parameter is defined. option al -